awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    ```

 **\(Optional\) To launch Windows worker nodes**
 Add Windows support to your cluster and launch Windows worker nodes\.
-For more information, see [Windows Support](windows-support.md)\.
+For more information, see [Windows support](windows-support.md)\.
 All Amazon EKS clusters must contain at least one Linux worker node, even if you only want to run Windows workloads in your cluster\.

-## Next Steps<a name="gs-next-steps"></a>
+## Next steps<a name="gs-next-steps"></a>

 Now that you have a working Amazon EKS cluster with worker nodes, you are ready to start installing Kubernetes add\-ons and deploying applications to your cluster\.
 The following documentation topics help you to extend the functionality of your cluster\.
-+ [Cluster Autoscaler](cluster-autoscaler.md) — Configure the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to automatically adjust the number of nodes in your node groups\.
++ [Cluster Autoscaler](cluster-autoscaler.md) — Configure the Kubernetes [Cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to automatically adjust the number of nodes in your node groups\.
-+ [Launch a Guest Book Application](eks-guestbook.md) — Create a sample guest book application to test your cluster and Linux worker nodes\.
++ [Launch a guest book application](eks-guestbook.md) — Create a sample guest book application to test your cluster and Linux worker nodes\.
-+ [Deploy a Windows Sample Application](windows-support.md#windows-sample-application) — Deploy a sample application to test your cluster and Windows worker nodes\.
++ [Deploy a Windows sample application](windows-support.md#windows-sample-application) — Deploy a sample application to test your cluster and Windows worker nodes\.
-+ [Tutorial: Deploy the Kubernetes Web UI \(Dashboard\)](dashboard-tutorial.md) — This tutorial guides you through deploying the [Kubernetes dashboard](https://github.com/kubernetes/dashboard) to your cluster\.
++ [Tutorial: Deploy the Kubernetes Dashboard \(web UI\)](dashboard-tutorial.md) — This tutorial guides you through deploying the [Kubernetes dashboard](https://github.com/kubernetes/dashboard) to your cluster\.
 + [Using Helm with Amazon EKS](helm.md) — The `helm` package manager for Kubernetes helps you install and manage applications on your cluster\.
 + [Installing the Kubernetes Metrics Server](metrics-server.md) — The Kubernetes metrics server is an aggregator of resource usage data in your cluster\.
-+ [Control Plane Metrics with Prometheus](prometheus.md) — This topic helps you deploy Prometheus into your cluster with `helm`\.
++ [Control plane metrics with Prometheus](prometheus.md) — This topic helps you deploy Prometheus into your cluster with `helm`\.